-The Principal Investigator on the study must be either a PhD student or an early-career researcher, defined as someone with a PhD and 5 or less years of work experience.
-The PhD must be in economics or a related social science field such as development studies, political economy, public policy, etc. There are no restrictions on experience level for co-investigators.
-Budgets must be capped at £20,000.
-The IGC will not fund projects that are a) purely qualitative, b) not grounded in sound economics research principles, or c) relevant only to middle- or high-income countries.
-Applications that are in line with IGC research priorities, based in an IGC country, empirically rigorous, advance our knowledge about inclusive growth policy, and have strong value for money are favoured.
+- For the small grants, researchers must conduct their research in an IGC country, and get in touch with the IGC Country Team as they work on their proposals.
+Awards are capped at GBP 30,000.
+Research that is purely exploratory will be capped at GBP 20,000. - 2.
+For full research grants, the IGC rarely funds projects over GBP 125,000, and our average project value is 60,000. - 3.
+The IGC will not fund projects that are a) purely qualitative, b) not grounded in sound economic research principles, or c) relevant only to middle- or high-income countries. - 4.
+Projects in IGC countries are more likely to be approved. - 5.
+Applications that are in line with IGC research priorities, empirically rigorous, advance our knowledge about inclusive growth policy, and have strong value for money are favoured.